djaus2/AzureIoT-CoreUtils/README.md

 I have created a couple of scripts to simplify the script's use and added some scripts for logging.

 ## PowerShell scripts
-Copy these scripts to (say) c:\iotedge.
+*Usage:* Copy these scripts to (say) c:\iotedge.
 Then run on the device through the PowerShell portal to the device
 - install.ps1: Installation script to replace Step 2 above
 - uninstall.ps1: Removal script
 - IotEdgeSecurityDaemon.ps1: This is called by the install and uninstall scripts as per the link from Kelly above.